 Participants who have two years of credited service as defined by the Plan will vest 20 percent each year in Applied's matching contributions (if any) allocated to their accounts, and will become fully vested after six years of credited service.
-Effective January 1, 2010, the vesting of Applied's matching contribution will be changed, see Note 10.

 Participants who are employed by Applied or its affiliates become fully vested upon death, disability (as defined by the Plan) or attainment of normal retirement age under the Plan (age 65).
 Affected participants also become fully vested upon any termination of the Plan.
 As required by the Code, former employees of certain acquired companies have different vesting schedules according to the original vesting schedules under their former employer's plan.
-If a participant terminates his or her employment with Applied and its affiliates prior to becoming fully vested, the unvested portion of his or her matching contribution balance generally will be forfeited.
+If a participant terminates his or her employment with Applied and its affiliates prior to becoming fully vested, the unvested portion of his or her matching contribution account balance generally will be forfeited.
 Forfeitures can be used to offset Applied's matching contributions, reinstate any previously forfeited matching contribution balances, and reinstate any closed account balances under the Plan.
-Forfeitures used to offset Applied's matching contributions in 2008 and 2007 were \$991,413 and \$2,768,382, respectively.
+Forfeitures used to offset Applied's matching contributions in 2009 and 2008 were \$603,988 and \$991,413, respectively.
+Forfeitures payable at December 31, 2009 and 2008 was \$329,857 and \$38,808, respectively.